 It changes the way you listen

 Whenever you’re in this mindset, everything you hear will be magnified by your ears.
-All you need to hear is one negative comment, or for someone to answer you rudely, and you will magnify this into a heavy sense of discomfort.
+All you need to hear is one negative comment, or for someone to answer you rudely, and you’ll magnify this into a heavy sense of discomfort.

-Phrases will pop up in your head at that moment, like “You’re worthless”, “It was going to happen sooner or later”, “No one helps you”, “The world is against you.”
-These words will make you feel even more discouraged, if that’s possible, and they will haunt you in the pessimism that you’ve surrounded yourself with.
+Phrases will pop up in your head at that moment, like “You’re worthless”, “It was going to happen sooner or later”, “No one helps you”, or “The world is against you”.
+These words will make you feel even more discouraged and will haunt you in the pessimism that you’ve surrounded yourself with.

 It changes the way you speak